Legionnaires Disease: Symptoms, Causes & Treatment

 The most common symptoms of Legionnaires' disease include:

 Legionella pneumophila causes a severe type of bacterial pneumonia.
-It is one of the leading causes of community-acquired or hospital-acquired pneumonia.
+It is one of the leading causes of community-acquired and hospital-acquired pneumonia.

 Confirming a diagnosis

-Diagnosis of Legionnaires' disease is made by a pulmonologist, general practitioner, or infectious disease specialist.
-It involves evaluating symptoms, reviewing medical history, and performing a physical exam, including listening to the lungs with a stethoscope.
+Legionnaires’ disease is usually diagnosed by a pulmonologist, primary care provider, or infectious disease specialist.
+The assessment includes reviewing your symptoms and medical history and performing a physical exam, which involves listening to your lungs with a stethoscope.

-To confirm the diagnosis, the doctor may also order tests such as a chest X-ray, sputum culture, and a complete blood count.
-These help assess lung function, overall health, and detect the presence of Legionella pneumophila.
+To confirm the diagnosis, the provider may also order tests such as a chest X-ray, a sputum culture, and a complete blood count (CBC).
+These tests help evaluate lung health and overall condition, and can detect the presence of Legionella pneumophila bacteria.

-Legionella pneumophila spreads through inhaling aerosolized water particles containing the bacteria.
-Once inhaled, the bacteria can settle and multiply in the respiratory system, leading to infection.
+Legionella pneumophila spreads when a person inhales tiny water droplets (aerosols) that contain the bacteria.
+Once in the lungs, the bacteria can multiply in the respiratory tract and cause an infection.

-The bacteria grows easily in warm, humid environments, and can be found in:
+The bacteria grow easily in warm, humid environments and can be found in places such as:

 • Stagnant water, especially where algae or moss are present